fluffywaffles/prettybad-util/readme.md

 ## inFrequently Asked Questions
 ### infrequent: as in, never

-1. Why would anyone use a library that calls itself "pretty bad, tbh"
+1. Why would anyone use a library that calls itself "pretty bad, tbh?"

 ...